 Due to the large number of swimmers, we have decided to create 2 different groups for the next stage: Synchro Stars Red and Synchro Stars Blue.
 The groups will swim at different times but will learn similar skills and the same routine.
 During their time in the synchro stars, they will receive the highest NPTS level (Synchronised Swimming stage 10) where you will continue to strive towards perfecting the basic synchro moves.
 The next step up is where you move into either a development or competitive team (see Squads).
 Swimmers usually move into squads at the beginning of the year, but at different times of the year, we review their progress and needs and might shuffle them around.

 Skills levels 1 - 5

 After stages 8, 9 and 10, the next grading system is 'skills'.
-The lowest skill level is skill level 1 (although NPTS Level 10 is sometimes called skills level 0) and the highest is skill level 5.
-It takes roughly one year to prepare for a skill level so it will be many years before you reach level 5!
+The lowest skill level is grade 1 (although NPTS Level 10 is sometimes called skills level 0) and the highest is grade 6.
+It takes roughly one year to prepare for a skill level so it will be many years before you reach level 6!
 When your coach feels you're ready you will be invited to attend a test at a test center (for us, that is usually Burnham-on-Sea) during a National Assessment day (there are multiple throughout the year, see calendar) by a team of external assessors.

 Next, swimmers are selected into squads depending on age and ability.
 Synchro is quite unique as it has 2 strands called 'development' and 'competitive'.
 Bristol Central caters for all levels as we have both squads in all age groups and compete in all levels of competitions during the year.
 Not all the training is done in the pool.
 Land-work sessions include working on flexibility, core strength, learning routines and walking through routines.